 Depression is associated with higher risk of heart attack.
 Why?
 Feelings of sadness and isolation tax the heart, just like anxiety or stress.

-The Remedy Rx: If you're feeling socially isolated or depressed, talk with your healthcare provider about the best course of action.
+The Rx: If you're feeling socially isolated or depressed, talk with your healthcare provider about the best course of action.

 Get Vitamin K

 "Vitamin K is mostly found in leafy greens.
 Without vitamin K2, calcium would harden in our arteries, leading to heart disease," says Harwood-Nash.
 This explains why a massive study published in the British Journal of Medicine found that taking calcium supplements increased the risk of heart attack or stroke by 20 to 30 percent."

 The Rx: Foods high in Vitamin K include brussels sprouts, broccoli, spinach, collard greens and kale.